 Apply to Real-World Problems

-For example, when baking a cake, use fractions to measure ingredients.
+Here's one way to look at it: when baking a cake, use fractions to measure ingredients.
 When planning a trip, use fractions to calculate distances and travel times.
 By applying fractions to real-world problems, you will develop a deeper understanding of the subject and its practical applications.

 Seek Help When Needed